Congratulations, you’re expecting!

 We offer free pre-NIPT counselling with all our viability scans.
 We perform various NIPT tests, which have different advantages, and price ranges.
 We know that making the right NIPT choice can be very confusing.
 We will explain how different non-invasive prenatal tests work, and you can choose which test is right for you, having enough time for your informed decision-making.

 The optimal gestational age for the scan is from 7 weeks.

-Early Viability Scan: we are sometimes able to offer an early Viability Scan from around 6 weeks for patients who have painless spotting, light bleeding, or brown discharge from the vagina in order to exclude possible miscarriage.
+Early viability scan: we are sometimes able to offer an early viability scan from around 6 weeks for patients who have painless spotting, light bleeding, or brown discharge from the vagina to exclude possible miscarriage.

 Low abdominal pains together with bleeding can be associated with ectopic pregnancy.
-Ectopic pregnancy is potentially a life threatening complication both for the mother.
-If you are experiencing severe symptoms such as heavy bleeding and pain, please contact your nearest A&E unit and avoid coming in for a scan.
+Ectopic pregnancy is potentially a life-threatening complication for the mother.
+If you are experiencing severe symptoms such as pain or bleeding, please contact your nearest A&E unit and avoid coming in for a scan.

 About 3% of all the babies will have some structural anomalies, or chromosomal or genetic syndromes.
 Understandably many mothers will be very happy to exclude those conditions as soon as possible.

 Unfortunately, before 10 weeks the baby has not finished its primary body formation and development and is still considered an embryo.
 Therefore, it is not possible to exclude anomalies before 10 weeks.